coderyi/DecouplingKit/Readme.md

 ![](https://github.com/coderyi/DecouplingKit/blob/master/Documents/DecouplingKit.png)

-DecouplingKit only one class DKServiceManager, used to load the service list DKService.plist, the service is a business's  protocol, there are other business needs to call the method, attributes and so on.
+DDKServiceManager, used to load the service list DKService.plist, the service is a business's  protocol.
 DKService.plist includes service and impl, service is protocol, impl is the implementation of the protocol class.

-DecouplingKit is based on [BeeHive] (https://github.com/alibaba/BeeHive),  Another way to decoupling is through the runtime, such as [CTMediator] (https://github.com/casatwy/CTMediator), this is a very good program.
+DecouplingKit is based on [BeeHive] (https://github.com/alibaba/BeeHive),  Another way to decouple is the runtime, such as [CTMediator] (https://github.com/casatwy/CTMediator), this is a very good program.

 #### Use